 You should be checking your social media analytics and insights monthly.
 They tell you:

 - The demographics of your fans and followers – this is important – are they your target market?

 - Where they are located – if you’re local, you want a good majority in your local area.
 If they’re not, then you need to change your strategy and tactics to attract people closer to home.

 - Age and gender – Do they represent your target?
-You “talk” to different age groups and men and women
+You “talk” differently to the various age groups and men and women

 - Which posts got the most engagement? – Reach/Impressions are nice, but they tell you how many people had the potential to see your post.
-Engagement is likes, shares and comments.
+Engagement is likes, shares, clicks and comments.